haydonryan/cf-labs/lab4/readme.md

 ## Prerequisites

 1. Using `cf buildpacks`, verify that your Cloud Foundry foundation includes a PHP buildpack.
-If you have a lot of buildpacks you might want to run `cf buildpacks | grep php`
+If you have a lot of buildpacks you might want to run `cf buildpacks | grep php` (assuming you're using gitbash or a linux command line).

 ## Exercises